-Dr. Eve Slater works in clinical and laboratory research, developing life-saving drugs, managing regulatory affairs at one of the largest pharmaceutical laboratories, and guiding health policy decisions affecting the nation.
-United States Secretary for Health and Human Services Tommy Thompson hailed Dr. Slater as a relentless advocate for the health and well-being of all Americans, and predicted that her tireless work at the Department of Health and Human Services would result in a lasting legacy of achievement.
+Dr. Eve Slater has worked in clinical and laboratory research, developed life-saving drugs, managed regulatory affairs at one of the largest pharmaceutical laboratories, and guided health policy decisions affecting the nation as the U.S. Assistant Secretary of Health and Human Services from 2002 to 2003.
+Former U.S. Secretary for Health and Human Services Tommy Thompson hailed Dr. Slater as a relentless advocate for the health and well-being of all Americans, and predicted that her tireless work at the Department of Health and Human Services would result in a lasting legacy of achievement.

 Eve Slater was born in 1945 in West Orange, New Jersey.
 She graduated Phi Beta Kappa from Vassar College in 1967 and, as a member of the Alpha Omega Alpha medical honor society, earned her doctor of medicine degree from Columbia University College of Physicians and Surgeons in 1971.
 Her association with Massachusetts General Hospital, Boston, began with an internship in internal medicine in 1971, a fellowship in cardiology in 1973, and her landmark appointment as chief resident in medicine in 1976.
 Dr. Slater was the first woman to hold that position in the hospital's 165-year history.